naofumi/react-router-vite-rails/README.md

 This demo provides two identical pages that differ by loading strategy only.
 You can compare the UX of a flicker-less page using a loader, and a flickering page built in the traditional way with useEffect.

+### Layouts for global state management

+SPA applications often store information in global state.
+For example, you might store information about the logged-in user (typically from a `/me` endpoint), theme, locale, feature toggles
+(flags) etc.

+However, React Router SPA framework mode's layout feature offers a simpler alternative.
+React Router's `useRouteLoaderData()` gives you access to any active layout's loader data, which makes it available to any component using that layout.
+You can use it as a layout-scoped global state manager.

+Furthermore, loader data is automatically requested, cached, and revalidated, simplifying life cycle management.